 Another point of confusion: directions on Almost Eden’s O’Rourke web page intended to assure viewers that AE has the true O’Rourke take viewers to a web page showing only the fruit and trees of Improved Celeste.
 This O’Rourke page refers viewers to this Improved Celeste pic page.

 One longtime fig grower has noted that Almost Eden has shipped O’Rourke and Improved Celeste trees to him more-or-less interchangeably.
 This occurred either due to mislabeling or because AE remains confused about the difference.

-Below is the Improved Celeste fruit that Almost Eden displays on its Improved Celeste page.
-After accounting for some lighting differences, it looks nearly identical to the supposedly O’Rourke fruit displayed on the O’Rourke page.
+Below is the supposed Improved Celeste fruit that Almost Eden displays on its Improved Celeste page.
+After accounting for some lighting differences, it looks nearly identical to the supposed O’Rourke fruit displayed on the O’Rourke page.
 From AE’s Improved Celeste Page: